2025 IEEE European School of Information Theory (ESIT)

 Mark Flanagan (University College Dublin)

 Reconfigurable intelligent surfaces (RISs) represent a relatively new technology capable of shaping the radio wave propagation and thereby transforming a generally unpredictable wireless channel into a controllable and programmable medium.
-In this talk, we will present methodologies for optimization of the achievable rate of MIMO systems assisted by RISs.
-The talk will also cover the optimization of the achievable rate for the case of discrete signaling at the transmitter.
-We will finish by discussing some open problems in the context of the characterization of the achievable rate of RIS-assisted systems.
+In this lecture, we will discuss how to maximize the achievable rate of MIMO systems assisted by RISs, including the practical case of discrete signaling at the transmitter.
+We will also present results regarding the performance analysis of polar codes over RIS-aided wireless communication systems.
+We will finish by discussing some open problems in the context of channel capacity and coding for RIS-assisted systems.

 Mark F. Flanagan (Senior Member, IEEE) is a Professor with the School of Electrical and Electronic Engineering, UCD, having been first appointed as SFI Stokes Lecturer in 2008.
 Prior to this, he held post-doctoral research fellowship positions with the University of Zurich, Switzerland, the University of Bologna, Italy, and the University of Edinburgh, UK.
 In 2014, he was a Visiting Senior Scientist with the Institute of Communications and Navigation, German Aerospace Center, Munich, under a DLR-DAAD Fellowship.
 He has published more than 180 papers in peer-reviewed international journals and conferences.
 His research interests broadly span wireless communications, coding and information theory, and signal processing.
 He was a recipient of the Stokes Lectureship Award from Science Foundation Ireland (SFI) in 2008 and the Consolidator Laureate Award from the Irish Research Council (IRC) in 2018.
 He was a recipient of the Best Paper Award at Globecom 2021.
 He served as TPC Co-Chair for the Wireless Communications Symposium at IEEE ICC 2024 and as Lead TPC Co-Chair for Track 1 “Physical Layer and Communication Theory” at IEEE WCNC 2024.
 He also served as TPC Co-Chair for the Communication Theory Symposium at IEEE ICC 2020 and at IEEE GLOBECOM 2022.
 He is currently serving as Secretary of the IEEE Radio Communications Society and as Vice-Chair for the Special Interest Group on Reconfigurable Intelligent Surfaces of the Signal Processing and Computing for Communications (SPCC) Technical Committee of the IEEE Communications Society.
 During the period 2012–2021 he served in the roles of Editor, Senior Editor, and Executive Editor for IEEE Communications Letters.
 He is currently serving as an Editor-at-Large for IEEE Transactions on Communications, having served as an Editor from 2021–2024.